AChiabodo/AMLNotes/Questions.md

       - The loss wil be **non-convex** with multiple local minima, and the optimum reached depends also on the initialization of the weights.
 Note that we're not interested in the global minimum because it would cause overfitting.
       - The loss will be non-differentiable in some points, so numerical issues can arise and there are a lot of tricks needed to avoid them (for example the ReLU is non differentiable in 0, but we can use the subgradient).
 ## Lesson 7

+1. **Priors**: Data often carry structural priors that can be used to "simplify" the network and thus reduce the number of connections and parameters.Common priors in images are **repeating patterns**, locality, structure, etc. Data tends to be self-similar across the domain (same patterns but slightly different content, etc.).
+      - For example, we want a translation invariant model because we expect the same object (or the same *feature*) to be recognized even if it is at a *different* position in the image.

 1. **Convolutional Neural Networks (CNNs)** are a type of neural network that is well-suited for tasks such as image recognition and classification.
 They use a special type of layer called a **convolutional layer**, which applies a set of filters (kernel) to the input data to extract features.
 CNNs also use other types of layers such as pooling layers and fully connected layers to further process the data and make predictions.

+1. The **Convolution** is a function obtained by the integral of the product of two functions after one is reversed and shifted. $f*g(t) = \int_{-\infty}^{\infty} f(\tau)g(t-\tau)d\tau$.
+      In the case of CNNs, the convolution is a discrete convolution, and the kernel is the *filter* that is applied to the input data to extract features.

-      - **Convolutional Layer** is a layer that **convolves** the input data with a set of filters to extract features.
+1. **Convolutional Layer** is a layer that **convolves** the input data with a set of filters to extract features.
 This can help the network to learn to recognize patterns in the input data.
 The output size of the convolutional layer is given by the formula $O = \frac{N-F+2P}{S} + 1$ where $N$ is the input size, $F$ is the kernel size, $P$ is the padding and $S$ is the stride.
       Each filter in the convolutional layer can learn to recognize different patterns and features in the input data.
+      - **Example** : with an input of size 3x32x32 and a filter of size 3x5x5 with a stride of 1 and no padding, the output will be 1x28x28.
+The result of each single convolution between the filter and a 3x5x5 subset of data will be a **single number** that "contains" informations about the whole subset.
+After the filter is fully convolved with the input data, the result is a single **feature map**.
+We can have multiple filters in the same layer to obtain multiple feature maps that are then stacked together (a 6x3x5x5 filter would gives us a 6x28x28 feature map).
+      - **Padding** is a technique used to add extra pixels around the input data to control the spatial dimensions of the output data.
+It can help to prevent the spatial dimensions of the data from shrinking too much and/or to introduce a little bit of noise.
+It's common to use a padding that keeps the spatial dimensions of the input data unchanged after the convolution ($P=\frac{F-1}{2}$ and stride of 1).
+      - **Zoom Effect** : Even if the kernel is chosen to mantain the same dimensionality of the input, each pixel in output will summarize a larger portion of the input, so the output will be a **zoomed-out** version of the input.
+      - **Hyperparameters** : There are 4 hyperparameters that can be tuned in a convolutional layer : $K$ (number of filters), $F$ (filter size), $S$ (stride) and $P$ (padding).
+The number of parameters in a convolutional layer is given by $K \cdot F \cdot F \cdot C$ where $C$ is the number of channels of the input data.
-      - **Pooling Layer** is a layer that reduces the spatial dimensions of the input data by combining nearby values.
+1. **Pooling Layer** is a layer that reduces the spatial dimensions of the input data by combining nearby values.
 This can help to reduce the computational cost of the network and make it more robust to small variations in the input data.
 An example of pooling is the Max Pooling layer.
+Note that the pooling layer hasn't any parameters to learn.
+      - **Max-Pooling Layer** takes the maximum value of a subset of the input data, introducing invariance to small spacial shifts
+      - **Average-Pooling Layer** takes the average value of a subset of the input data.
+      - **Global Average Pooling** is a pooling operation designed to replace fully connected layers in classical CNNs.
+Instead of adding fully connected layers on top of the feature maps, we take the average of each feature map, and the resulting vector is fed directly into the softmax layer.

-      - **Fully Connected Layer** is a layer that connects every neuron in one layer to every neuron in the next layer.
+1. **Fully Connected Layer** is a layer that connects every neuron in one layer to every neuron in the next layer.
 This is the final layer of the network and is used to make predictions.

 ## Lesson 8